jnakkash/web-scraper/README.md

 # Web Scraper for ML Dataset Generation

 A powerful web application for extracting content from websites and building machine learning datasets.
-This enhanced web scraper extracts text, converts HTML to structured formats, and provides comprehensive domain crawling.
+This enhanced web scraper extracts text, converts HTML to structured formats, provides comprehensive domain crawling, and downloads images and files for complete dataset creation.

 ## Features